 Research related to clinical presentation is largely powered by case reports.
-A 4,000-case systematic review of 106 synthetic cannabinoid
+A 4,000-case systematic review of 106 synthetic cannabinoid studies revealed major complications, such as myocardial infarction, ischemic stroke, acute kidney injury (AKI), generalized tonic-clonic seizures, and cannabinoid-induced a depressed mental state and seemingly unprovoked aggressive behavior in seconds.

-In 3,572 calls to poison centers nationwide from January to April 2015, the most commonly reported adverse reactions were agitation (35%), tachycardia (29%), drowsiness or lethargy (26%), and vomiting (16%).6 Persons over age 30 were more likely than those ages 10 to 19 to report a severe outcome.
-For reported incidences with known medical outcomes, only 0.5% of cases resulted in death but patients in 11% of cases suffered life-threatening signs and symptoms that resulted in residual disfigurement or disability.6 Reports of outbreaks of serious exposure to synthetic cannabinoids (35 patients in a 2-month period) identified delirium and seizures in 24 and 14 cases respectively, with 5 patients requiring mechanical ventilation and admission to the ICU.14
+In 3,572 calls to poison centers nationwide from January to April 2015, the most commonly reported adverse reactions were agitation (35%), tachycardia (29%), drowsiness or lethargy (26%), and vomiting (16%).6 Individuals over age 30 were more likely than those ages 10 to 19 to report a severe outcome.
+For reported incidences with known medical outcomes, only 0.5% of cases resulted in death; patients in 11% of cases suffered life-threatening signs and symptoms that resulted in residual disfigurement or disability.6 Reports of serious exposure to synthetic cannabinoids a lethal dysrhythmia, such as torsades de pointes (TdP), a form of polymorphic ventricular tachycardia that occurs in the setting of QTc prolongation.
+Monitoring for TdP is warranted, especially when the patient is also taking medications that are known to prolong the QTc interval, including some antiemetics such as ondansetron, benzodiazepines, and firstgeneration antipsychotics such as haloperidol-drugs that may be prescribed for relief of physical and psychiatric manifestations of synthetic cannabinoid poisoning.